robjg/oddjob/README.txt

 Changes in 1.3.0
 ----------------
+- Parallel and Sequential have been given a stateOperator property that allows how they interpret their child states to vary.
+The SERVICES state operator does what serviceman used to do and so it has been removed.
 - Parallel has been given a join property that restores the pre Version 1.0 behaviour of waiting for the parallel threads to complete before continuing.
 Note that it's use is discouraged!
 - A new Parent State of STARTED has been introduced to better reflect child service states.
 Timer and Retry now uses STARTED instead of ACTIVE.
 - Cascade now works correctly with the STARTED state of services.
-- Timer and Retyr now allow the nextDue property to be set while the timer is running.
+- Timer and Retry now allow the nextDue property to be set while the timer is running.
 - New Swing Panel is available that provides Oddjob jobs as simple Buttons.
   It is not yet an Oddjob element but can be added with